django/django/docs/ref/contrib/csp/configuration.rst

 Other Settings
 ==============

-These settings control the behavior of django-csp.
+These settings control the behavior of csp.
 Defaults are in *italics*.

 ``CSP_REPORT_ONLY``
     Send "report-only" headers instead of real headers.
 See the spec_